 CCC Remediation Rate: This figure (87%) is the percent of those who were placed into pre-college level coursework from the cohort of students who entered in 2008-09 and earned at least six credits and attempted a math or English course within first three years of enrollment.
 Data from California Community Colleges Chancellor's Office 2015 Statewide Student Success Scorecard.
 Completion rates (64% and 33%) note the percent of students who completed an associate degree, certificate or transferred to a four-year university among the cohort of students who entered in 2008-09 and earned at least six credits and attempted a math or English course within first three years of enrollment for those who were placed into pre-college level coursework (33%) and those were not (64%).
 Data from California Community Colleges Chancellor's Office 2015 Statewide Student Success Scorecard.
-Freshmen Completion Rates: CCC - This figure is the percent of students who completed an associate degree, certificate or transferred to a four-year university among the cohort of students who entered in 2008-09 and earned at least six credits and attempted a math or English course within first three years of enrollment.
+Freshmen Completion Rates: CCC - This figure is the percent of students who entered in 2008-09 and earned at least six credits and attempted a math or English course university among the cohort of students student success Scorecard.
+Freshmen Completion Rates: CCC - This figure is the percent of students who entered in 2008-09 and earned at least six credits and attempted a math or English course within first three years of enrollment.
 Data from California Community Colleges Chancellor's Office 2015 Statewide Student Success Scorecard.
 CSU - Data for first-time freshmen cohort entering in fall 2008 from California State University, Division of Analytic Studies.
 UC - Data for first-time freshmen cohort entering in fall 2007 from University of California Office of the President.